Whale Walk and Talk

 - Date: 09/15/2018 9:00 AM - 11:00 AM

 This walk focuses on the offshore visitors that can be frequently seen from the Dana Point Headlands.
 It is designed to introduce participants to our whale “seasons” (ie, November to May equals Grays and Summer Blues)!
 Participants will learn about Gray Whales, who migrate past us in the winter and spring months, and Blue and Humpback Whales (in the summer months).
 In particular, this walk focuses on what types of marine mammals we see, how to identify them, where and when to look for them, and how to responsibly view marine wildlife.

-The walk begins at the Nature Interpretive Center (34558 Scenic Drive, Dana Point, CA 92629) at 9 AM and is approximately 1.5 to 2 hours long, covering about 1.5 miles.
+All walks begin at the Nature Interpretive Center (34558 Scenic Drive, Dana Point, CA 92629) at 9 AM.
+The walk is approximately 1.5 to 2 hours long, covering about 1 mile.

 Please RSVP to DPNaturalResources@danapoint.org or (949) 248-3527

 Trails are open 7AM to Sunset daily

 Nature Interpretive Center hours: Tuesday-Sunday 10AM to 4PM

 If you have any other questions, please let us know!